Quantum-Inspired Perfect Matching under Vertex-Color Constraints

 \begin{definition} {\rm (Vertex coloring)} A vertex coloring of graph $G=(V,E,d)$ is a mapping $c$ from vertices to color indices i.e., $c:V\to \{1,\cdots,d\}$.
 Alternatively one can write $c\in {\{1,\cdots,d\}}^V$. \end{definition}

 \begin{definition} {\rm (Perfect matchings and their inherited vertex colorings) \cite{krenn2019questions}} A perfect matching $P$ of a graph $G$ is a subset of edges, i.e., $P\subseteq E$, such that for each vertex $v\in V$, exactly one edge in $P$ is adjacent to $v$.
-For a perfect matching $P$ of a graph $G$, its \emph{inherited vertex coloring}, denoted by $c^P:V\to \{1,\cdots, d\}$ is defined as follows: for each vertex $v$, let $e$ be the unique edge that is adjacent to $v$, then $c^P(v)=c_v^e$.
+For a perfect matching $P$ of a graph $G$, its \textbf{inherited vertex coloring}, denoted by $c^P:V\to \{1,\cdots, d\}$ is defined as follows: for each vertex $v$, let $e$ be the unique edge that is adjacent to $v$, then $c^P(v)=c_v^e$.
 See Figure \ref{fig:graph} (right) for examples.
 The color count of a perfect matching $P$ is a tuple $(n_1,\cdots,n_d)$ where $n_i$ is the number of vertices in color $i$ in $c^P$ for each $i\in \{1,\cdots,d\}$. \end{definition}

 \begin{definition} {\rm (Legal perfect matchings w.r.t. vertex-color constraints)} Suppose a system of vertex-color constraints defines a set of ``legal'' vertex colorings $\mathcal{C}\subseteq {\{1,\cdots,d\}}^V$.
 A perfect matching is \emph{legal} (w.r.t. $\mathcal{C}$) if its inherited vertex coloring is legal, i.e., $c^P\in\mathcal{C}$. \end{definition}